Breaking the cycle of the drama with a narcissist.

 They get bored, they don’t experience Boredom, not as we do, so they seek to play games with those around them to gain attention.

-They can be extremely envious of others believing others are envious of them, so to make themselves feel better, they go all out to devalue others to fill their self-worth.
+They can be extremely envious of others believing others are envious of them, so to make themselves feel better, they go all out to devalue others, to exploit others, to destroy to fill their self-worth.

-They are extremely sensitive to real or imaginary criticism.
-So they feel you actually did something to them and you are to blame, for whatever they did to you.
+Narcissists are extremely sensitive to real or imaginary criticism.
+So they feel you actually did something to them, and you are to blame, for whatever they did to you.

-They fear abandonment, so create a feeling of dependency within those around them.
+Narcissists fear abandonment, so they create a feeling of dependency within those around them.

 They fear exposure, so they gaslight never to give closure.

-They will cause and circle around arguments, the will guilt trip, and they will silent treatment.
+They will cause and circle around arguments, they will guilt trip, and they will silent treatment.